techprober/mosdns-lxc-deploy/README.md

 ## CN Users

-To enhance the ad-free feature, we've added additional `AdBlockList` to our self-managed `geoip.dat` and `geosite.ip`
+To enhance the ad-free feature, we've added additional `AdBlockList` to our self-managed `geoip.dat` and `geosite.dat`

 Please check out more details in [TechProber/v2ray-rules-dat](https://github.com/TechProber/v2ray-rules-dat).